 This article is reviewed regularly (on a monthly basis) by Wego‘s editorial team to ensure that the content is up to date & accurate. to ensure that the content is up to date & accurate.

-The vaccination drive in Saudi Arabia is progressing commendably well, with a slice of the population being fully vaccinated to date.
-So far, four vaccines have been approved for emergency use in the Kingdom and a few more strictly for incoming travel.
+The vaccination drive in Saudi Arabia is progressing commendably well, with a huge slice of the population being fully vaccinated to date.
+So far, four vaccines have been approved for emergency use in the Kingdom.

-Which are they?
+So what vaccines are approved for travel to Saudi Arabia?
 Keep reading to find out.

 Which vaccines are approved in Saudi Arabia?